vmallet/ida-plugins/README.md

 * [Structure Dump](http://www.openrce.org/downloads/details/227/Structure_Dump): StructDump is an IDA plugin, allowing you to export IDA types into high-level language definitions.
 Currently, C++ is supported.

-* [Styler](https://github.com/techbliss/IDA-Styler): Small Plugin to change the style off Ida Pro
+* [Styler](https://github.com/techbliss/IDA-Styler): Small Plugin to change the style of Ida Pro.

 * [syms2elf](https://github.com/danigargu/syms2elf): A plugin for IDA Pro and radare2 to export the symbols recognized to the ELF symbol table.